JamieS56/Milestone-Project-4/README.md

     This creates a web dyno and serves the django app.

-17. Then disable collect static by logging into heroku in the terminal using `heroku login -i` and then typing `heroku config:set DISABLE_COLLECTSTATIC --app yourappname`
+17. Then disable collect static by going into your config variables creating a variable calles DISABLE_COLLECTSTAIC and set it to 1.

 18. Then in settings.py add the url of your heroku app to ALLOWED_HOSTS and also local host so you can still run the test server.